ennnbeee/ennnbeee.github.io/content/posts/NCSC-macOS-Settings.md

 See what I mean about it being complicated, thanks NCSC.

-Anyways, here's the mobileconfig file setting the time servers to be `time.euro.apple.com` if you're in Europe obviously.
+Anyway, here's the mobileconfig file setting the time servers to be `time.euro.apple.com` if you're in Europe obviously.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>